Administration: Social Media Policy

 - Refrain from posting self-promotional products or services.

-Blogs and Ask Henci Forum: Please note that this blog/forum is intended to help women make informed decisions about their care.
+Blogs: Please note that this blog/ is intended to help parents make informed decisions about their care.
 The content should not be a substitute for medical advice.
 The information shared on this forum contains personal opinions and views of individuals.
 It is not necessarily condoned, approved or reflective of the official views of the Lamaze International organization.
 Lamaze reserves the right to remove inappropriate or offensive posts, along with those that may violate privacy guidelines.

 Approved: February 2013